FranciscoKloganB/vitesse-enterprise/README.md

 ### Antfu

 I have created several Vite apps recently.
 Setting the configs up is kinda the bottleneck for me to make the ideas simply come true within a very short time.
 So I made this starter template for myself to create apps more easily, along with some good practices that I have learned from making those apps.
 It's strongly opinionated, but feel free to tweak it or even maintains your own forks. [(see community maintained variation forks)](#variations)

 ### Francisco Barros

 Working in conjunction with others often requires strict styling rules.
-Setting up these tools, such that they work seamlessly across VSCode, CLI and pipeline consumes alot of time.
-Vue, Vite and, Vitesse, are amazing tools for web development and are now my go to choices for development when I do not wish to use Nuxt (can't wait for Nuxt3 💖).
+Setting up these tools, such that they work seamlessly across VSCode, CLI and Pipeline consumes time.
+Vue, Vite and, Vitesse, are amazing tools for web development and are now my go to choices for Vue development when I do not wish to use Nuxt (can't wait for Nuxt3 💖).
 To avoid repeating myself over and over again for to get this configurations going, I decided to fork Vitesse repository and create a baseline project for my own (or other people) use, enabling us to be _vite_.
 Pun intended.

+## Disclaimer

 If you notice any bug or inconsistent feel free to open a PR to fix it, otherwise, I will look into it when I have some time.